raboud/HMSBackend/deploy/az/servicefabric/LinuxContainers/readme.md

 ![image](https://user-images.githubusercontent.com/1712635/31642956-b7cfc8d0-b2a2-11e7-8ede-a141ec190eb4.png)

-## Deploy eShopOnServiceFabric with Visual Studio.
+## Deploy HMSOnServiceFabric with Visual Studio.

-Modify the cloud.xml file of each Service Fabric application in PublishProfile directory and set  your certificate settings to be able to deploy eshopOnContainers in the secured cluster:
+Modify the cloud.xml file of each Service Fabric application in PublishProfile directory and set  your certificate settings to be able to deploy HMSBackend in the secured cluster:

 <img src="../../../../img/sf/cloud_publishProfile.png">